 South Sound Geotechnical Consulting (SSGC) has completed a geotechnical assessment for the planned Wilson Commercial development on the above addressed property in Centralia, Washington.
-Our services have been completed in general conformance with our proposal P22066 (dated July 11, 2022) and authorized per signature of our agreement for services.
-Our scope of services included completion of six test pits on the site, engineering analyses, and preparation of this report.
+Our services have been completed in general conformance with our proposal P21132 (dated October 26, 2021) and authorized per signature of our agreement for services.
+Our scope of services included completion of six borings and three test pits, engineering analyses, and preparation of this report.